Diseases & Conditions

 Aspiration.
 If the ganglion causes a great deal of pain or severely limits activities, the fluid may be drained from it.
 This procedure is called an aspiration.

 The area around the ganglion cyst is numbed and the cyst is punctured with a needle so that the fluid can be withdrawn.

-Aspiration frequently fails to eliminate the ganglion because the "root" or connection to the joint or tendon sheath is not removed.
-A ganglion can be like a weed which will grow back if the root is not removed.
-In many cases, the ganglion cyst returns after an aspiration procedure.
+Unfortunately, aspiration often fails to eliminate the ganglion because the root or connection to the joint or tendon sheath is not removed.
+A ganglion can be like a weed which will grow back if the root is not addressed.
+Thus, in many cases, the ganglion cyst returns after an aspiration procedure.

 Your doctor may recommend surgery if your symptoms are not relieved by nonsurgical methods, or if the ganglion returns after aspiration.
 The procedure to remove a ganglion cyst is called an excision.

-Surgery involves removing the cyst as well as part of the involved joint capsule or tendon sheath, which is considered the root of the ganglion.
+Surgery involves removing the cyst as well as addressing the stalk from which the cyst arises.
+This may mean removing part of the involved joint capsule or tendon sheath to ensure removal of the root of the cyst.
 Even after excision, there is a small chance the ganglion will return.

-Excision is typically an outpatient procedure and patients are able to go home after a period of observation in the recovery area.
+Excision is usually an outpatient procedure, meaning patients go home the day of surgery after a period of observation in the recovery area.
 There may be some tenderness, discomfort, and swelling after surgery.
-Normal activities usually may be resumed 2 to 6 weeks after surgery.
+You are usually able to resume normal activities 2 to 6 weeks after the procedure.